RMerl/asuswrt-merlin.ng/release/src/router/tor/doc/HACKING/HelpfulTools.md

 It's CI/builders.
 Looks like this: https://jenkins.torproject.org

 Runs automatically on commits merged to git.torproject.org.
-We CI the master branch and all supported tor versions.
-We also build nightly debian packages from master.
+We CI the main branch and all supported tor versions.
+We also build nightly debian packages from main.

 Builds Linux and Windows cross-compilation.
 Runs Linux tests.